 I passed by Borough Market on a Monday morning around lunch time and couldn’t resist stopping in to look at the stalls.
 Amidst all the burgers and sausages there were actually some decent vegan choices.
 I had some vegetable gyoza dumplings from L’ailOlive, a sweet potato wrap from Gujarati Rasoi, and coconut pancakes from Khanom Kork.
 Another stand, Veggie Table, is also available in the market Thursday-Saturday and sell meat-free burgers.

 Of course, there are plenty of chain restaurants in London that do vegan options such as Zizzi’s, Bella Italia, and ASK Italian.
 You can get chain food pretty much anywhere though and I love when independent restaurants do vegan food, it always feels as though more effort has gone into the creation of the dishes.
 Plus, the owners of vegan stalls or restaurants tend to be vegan themselves so they’re dedicated to providing flavoursome choices.

-Let me know if there are any other great vegan restaurants in London, I’m always looking for an excuse to try them out!
+Let me know if there are any other great options for vegan food in London, I’m always looking for an excuse to try them out…